vkostyanetsky/Fastimer/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-It is a little CLI timer to track fasts, designed specifically to help you monitor your fasting intervals, so you can optimize your results.
+It is a little CLI timer to track fasts, designed specifically to help you monitor your fasting intervals.

  ## 😮 What's this for?
 There are a lot of apps like this!

-Well, I wrote this one out of annoyance when [Zero](https://www.zerolongevity.com/) once again refused to show me the statistics it accumulates.
+Well, I wrote this one out of annoyance when [Zero](https://www.zerolongevity.com/) once again refused to show me the statistics for a date.
 Like, I tap on the calendar, but it does nothing.
 Geez-Louise!

 It's not that hard, after all, so I just did it on my own.